nebtex/old-omniql/README.md

 what omniql should offer:
  - creation of schemas in a nice interface (api and ui)
  - auto-generation of code for different programming languages and provide the tooling to do this
- - autogenaration of entiry docker containers that can handle well known patterns like crud, subscriptions, permissions
+ - auto-generation of entry docker containers that can handle well known patterns like crud, subscriptions, permissions

 plan:
  - do an initial version, working